MicrosoftDocs/azure-docs/articles/app-service-logic/app-service-logic-diagnosing-failures.md

 A run displays one of the following statuses:

-* **Succeeded** - All actions succeeded, or, if there was a failure, it was handled by an action that occurred later in the workflow (that is, by an action that was set to run after a failed action).
+* **Succeeded**.
+All actions succeeded, or, if there was a failure, it was handled by an action that occurred later in the workflow (that is, by an action that was set to run after a failed action).
-* **Failed** - At least one action had a failure that was not handled by an action later in the workflow.
+* **Failed**.
+At least one action had a failure that was not handled by an action later in the workflow.
-* **Cancelled** - The workflow was running but received a cancel request.
+* **Cancelled**.
+The workflow was running but received a cancel request.
-* **Running** - The workflow is currently running.
+* **Running**.
+The workflow is currently running.
 This may occur for workflows that are being throttled, or because of the current App Service plan.
 Please see action limits on the [pricing page](https://azure.microsoft.com/pricing/details/app-service/plans/) for details.
 Configuring diagnostics (the charts listed below the run history) also can provide information about any throttle events that are occurring.

 When you are looking at a run history, you can drill in for more details.